Jordan Pickford exclusive: Everton goalkeeper targeting survival ahead of 200th Premier League appearance

 "It's not nice for him what's going on around Ukraine at the moment, but it just shows his character as well - wanting to play and leading the team out on Thursday was a great moment for him.
 The fans in the last two games have been sensational in that regard.

-"It's always hard for a player coming to a new club in normal circumstances but even when I first came to the club, I felt the club welcomed me with open arms.
+"It's always hard for a player coming to a new club in normal circumstances but even when I first came here, I felt welcomed with open arms.
 It's that kind of club.

 "The fans, the players and the staff around it really makes things a lot easier.
 For him, apart from what's going on back in his home country, the club has been extremely supportive given he has only just arrived."